10 Habits That Will Make You Smarter

 Adequate sleep is crucial for cognitive function, memory consolidation, and overall brain health.
 Improve your sleep habits by.

-To get the desired rest that you need for a smarter lifestyle start by aiming for 7-9 hours of quality sleep each night.
+To get the rest you need for a smarter lifestyle, start by aiming for 7-9 hours of quality sleep each night.

-To accomplish this goal establish a regular sleep schedule by going to bed and waking up at the same time every day.
+To accomplish this goal, I will establish a regular sleep schedule by going to bed and waking up at the same time every day.

 Studies have shown that excessive Smartphone use is detrimental to cognitive performance.